Acoustic Windows using Double Glazed Windows with upvc frame

 The thickness of the pane has a great effect on its insulation properties: the greater the weight per unit area, the higher the sound reduction index.
 A glass pane 4 mm thick exhibits theoretically a sound reduction index Rw of 30 dB, a pane 10 mm thick an index Rw of 35 dB.
 However, the installed pane is an oscillatory system and there may be intrinsic vibration under certain stimuli and sound incidence angles that could lead to a clear loss of sound insulation (coincidence effect).
 Assymetrical glazing can counteract the drawbacks of the coincidence effect and lead to considerably higher sound insulation for the window.
 With a 4/16/4 layout the resonance lies in the particularly sensitive range between 1 and 3 kHz.
 Above this resonance frequency a multiple glazing design exhibits a higher sound reduction index than a single glazing design with the same pane thickness.
 On average a multiple glazing design leads to an improvement of 3 dB.
 With an asymmetrical layout, e.g. 6/16/4, the differing intrinsic frequencies suppress resonance for even greater improvement.

 Frame materials for windows are (virtually exclusively) aluminium, wood and upvc.
 Up to medium sound transmission class, the frame material itself has a subordinate role where acoustics is concerned, but there are differences in the static properties, thermal insulation, durability, and care requirements.
 Aluminium is a good conductor of heat (bad thermal insulator).
-Wooden frames require quite a bit of maintenance.
+Wooden frames require quite a bit of maintenance and sustainably sourced timber which is not a laminate is expensive.
 Upvc frames, on the other hand, exhibit adequate static properties when reinforced, are good heat insulators, and are easy care.
 With windows of high sound transmission, the design of the frame is important.
 Here, particular importance must be attached to joint tightness and high weight per unit area.
 Frames of light wood are a drawback in this case.
-The sound reduction index of wooden frames is about 37–39 dB, that of upvc frames approx 41 dB.
+The sound reduction index of typical wooden frames is about 37–39 dB, that of upvc frames approx 41 dB.

 The joint layout and how the element is installed in the building substrate are particularly important for the sound insulation of the whole window element.
 This is affected by the joint’s geometry, its shape and surface, and the acoustic properties of the joint fasteners and filler.
 Narrow open joints particularly reduce insulation at higher frequencies.
 The following designs are particularly beneficial to sound insulation.